AaronFeledy/devx/README.md

 ## Architecture

 DevX utilizes a monorepo structure managed with Bun workspaces.
+The project is built with TypeScript and uses Bun's bundler to create a single executable that includes all necessary plugins and dependencies.

 ### Core Packages